alberttheprince/CayoTwoIslands/README.md

 EnableMpDlcMaps(true)
 ```

-This conflicts with Cayo Perico and the hangar, as my resources are already requesting the required IPLs, maps, and entitysets.
+This conflicts with Cayo Perico and the hangar, as this resource is already requesting the required IPLs, maps, and entitysets.

 Set it to false and request your IPLs the correct way.